 Since we have to keep the flow of visitors moving through the museum, you will not be able to listen to all available audiotours.
 You can however listen to the audiotour of the exhibition Mondriaan & De Stijl or listen to our other audiotours at home, by downloading our app.

-The Wonderkamers will be open to the public from October 1.
+From November 3, The Chambers of Wonder are open for individual child and adult visitors on Saturdays and Sundays from 10:00 to 17:00 and on Wednesdays from 12:00 to 17:00.
 From 19 July onwards the Kids’ Workshop will reopen on Sundays for children of 5 years and older.
 Our activity sheets are available at the register.
 Children can also complete our activity sheets at home (download them here, free of charge).